Moog Source

-Capbilities
+Capabilities

 In addition to the memory capable of holding 16 presets, the Source features a 37-note keyboard, and two VCOs that can be selected among three waveforms and three octaves.
 Programmed presets can be saved to an audio cassette interface to free up the onboard memory for additional new patches.
 The 24 dB/octave VCF has parameters for keyboard tracking, cutoff frequency, resonance, and envelope amount.
 There are two fully analog ADSR envelope generators that can be set in single or multi trigger modes, one for the VCF and one for the VCA.
 For modulation, the Source features LFO and sample and hold.
 The unit also features a rudimentary sequencer.
 The Source was made in at least 2 versions the latter offering more voltage control options.
 A modification offered by Encore Electronics offers the addition of MIDI, significantly increased memory, and with the latest software update a MIDI clockable arpeggiator.